df-mcserver/DFProxyPlugin/README.md

 # DFProxyPlugin
 A hacky velocity plugin for barebones proxy wide server management and custom plugin messages

+This plugin also contains a basic resource pack hoster, for hosting one resource pack, and a discord bot, ran by the plugin, both of which are disabled by default and are completely optional.

 > [!WARNING]
 > NOT INTENDED FOR PERSONAL USE